shanmukhsrisaivedullapalli/SMSSpamClassification/README.md

 * The dataset utilized for this project is the publicly accessible SMS Spam Collection dataset.
 * Raw data is stored in the `data/raw` directory.
-* Preprocessed data is saved in the `data/processed` folder.

 **Notebooks**